teamgantt/juhwit/README.md

 Keep in mind that instances of `Token` will perform their own checks against required claims.
 See TeamGantt\Juhwit\Models\Token::getClaimsErrors() for more information.

+## Customizing token creation

+Juhwit provides a default implementations for id tokens and access tokens.
+After a jwt is verified against a public key, the claims and user provided `$requiredClaims` are passed to the `create` method of a `TokenFactoryInterface`.

+The default `CognitoTokenFactory` will return an `IdToken` or `AccessToken` depending on the token type provided.
+When constructing the `JwtDecoder` a custom `TokenFactoryInterface` can be passed to the constructor.

+This factory can be used to create custom tokens - the only requirement is that the `create` method returns a `TokenInterface`.
+Any `TokenException`s thrown by the factory will be caught and the token will be considered invalid.

 ## Leveraging docker

 Juhwit is tested and developed against PHP 7.4.11.
 This project uses a combination of docker and [direnv](https://direnv.net/)